anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Well begun is half done.
+Quote: The greatest remedy for anger is delay.

-By: Aristotle
+By: Seneca the Younger